hackclub/hackclub/workshops/pixel_art_pad/README.md

 ## Part 4: Setting Up The Required Files

-### 1) Deleting the files which are not required
+### 1) Deleting unnecessary files

-The first file that appears soon after the repl is setup is `index.html`.

-You will be able to find two other files called `style.css` and `script.js` in the files panel on the left side.
-Delete both the files as they are not required in this workshop.
+When your repl starts up, you should see 3 files on the sidebar to the left: `index.html`, `style.css`, and `script.js`.
+Delete `style.css` and `script.js`.
+We're not going to be using them for this workshop.

 ![Deleting files](https://cloud-63ot6za6a.vercel.app/0deletingfiles.gif)